RetroReversing/retroReversing/pages/gba/GBASDK.md

 For using the IR communication library in a game see the  **AGB Infrared Comm Programming Guide** instead.

 ## AGB Infrared Communication Programming Guide
-The AGB Infrared Communication Programming guide is available in both PDF format (**AGBInfraredCommProgGuide.PDF**) and HTML format (/AllManual/ir).
+The AGB Infrared Communication Programming guide is available in both PDF format (**AGBInfraredCommProgGuide.PDF**) and HTML format (/AllManual/ir) and covers porgramming for use with the Infrared Adapter.

+The GBA Infrared Adapter (**AGB-006**) was an accessory that was released 2 years after the GBA and only ever used in 1 Japanese game called **Cyber Drive Zoids**.

+As the hardware is now quite rare and it was only ever used for one game this documentation will most likely not be useful to anyone reverse engineering or creating a new GBA game.

+However **Shonumi** has written an excellent Edge of Emulation article on implementing an emulated version of the Infrared adaptor and even created a virtual Zoid (Robot):

+{% include link-to-other-site.html url="" description="Check out the Edge of Emulation article on emulating the GBA Infrared Adapter" image="https://shonumi.github.io/articles/zoids_1.png" title="Edge of Emulation: GBA Infrared Adapter"  %}

 ---
 ## Frequently Asked Questions (/AllManual/faq)